 China reports 8 new COVID-19 cases

-SHANGHAI: China reported eight new COVID-19 cases on Nov 15, down from 13 a day earlier, the country's health authority said on Monday (Nov 16).
+SHANGHAI: China reported eight new COVID-19 cases on Nov 17, down from 15 cases a day earlier, the country's health authority said on Wednesday (Nov 18).

+The National Health Commission said in a statement that one of the new cases was a local infection reported in the city of Tianjin, which shares a border with capital Beijing.

-China's total number of confirmed COVID-19 cases now stands at 86,346, while the death toll remains unchanged at 4,634.
+The total number of confirmed COVID-19 cases in China now stands at 86,369, while the death toll remained unchanged at 4,634.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments